arfc/moltres/CONTRIBUTING.md

 -   Click the green "Merge Pull Request" button.

--   Note: if the button is not available, the requester needs to merge or rebase from the current HEAD of the blessed's "develop" (or "master") branch.
+-   Note: if the button is not available, the requester needs to merge or rebase from the current HEAD of the blessed's "devel" (or "master") branch.

 ## Running Tests